South Thailand is an oasis of pleasure, hidden marvels, palm-fringed beaches and Islands where one could simply lose one’s self.

 42 islands ‘The Golden Basin’ as its locally known.

-A National Marine Park that stretches across the ocean like shattered glass.
-Each and every one with the beautiful and picturesque feature of sheer limestone cliffs and lagoons that seemed long gone in faraway thoughts, many moons ago when Brooke Shields first graced our screens.
+A National Marine Park stretches across the ocean like shattered glass.
+Each and everyone with the beautiful and picturesque feature of sheer limestone cliffs and lagoons that seemed long gone in faraway thoughts, many moons ago when Brooke Shields first graced our screens.

 Mu Koh Ang Thong was established as a Marine National Park in 1980 and the 42 islands sit at the shore of the Surat Thani Province in the Gulf of Thailand covering 102km.